-If you decide to become a medical biller and coder in one of the accredited medical coding and billing programs in Maryland, you can start a career in a field that is one of the quickest-growing in the entire country.
+If you decide to become a medical biller and coder in one of the accredited medical coding and billing programs in Maryland, you can start a career in a medical field that is one of the quickest-growing in the entire country.
+Not only medical coding is growing in Maryland, but almost all healthcare careers in Maryland are too!
+It could not be a more exciting time to enter the allied health fields in Maryland!
 See all the details below with our latest guide to training.

 Becoming a medical biller or coder in Maryland